-OECA operates the Northwest Research and Training Center for Energy and Weatherization, which is one of thirteen designated US Department of Energy Weatherization Training Facilities.
-The training center uses a distributed model that is based at the OECA offices in Salem, Oregon.
+OTI operates the Training Center for Energy and Weatherization, which is one of thirteen designated US Department of Energy Weatherization Training Facilities.
+The training center uses a distributed model that is based at the OTI offices in Salem, Oregon.
 Training is conducted throughout the region at locations hosted by members of the OECA network and other partners interested in providing training led by some of the most knowledgeable and experienced personnel in the country.

 Our flagship training and certification program was formally created in 2002 and consists of a comprehensive series of courses leading to Certification endorsed by the State of Oregon Department of Housing and Community Services (OHCS) for working on low income weatherization assistance projects.
 Oregon Department of Energy (ODOE) has recognized the Residential Energy Analyst Program as qualified curriculum and Certification for the workforce elements of the Energy Efficiency and Sustainable Technology (EEAST) program under the Oregon Administrative Rules .